teaching poetry

 Perhaps this is because of stodgy assigned works from textbooks and/or old warhorses that continually get trotted out as assigned readings.
 Perhaps it is because students are often forced to scan and interpret a poem before they are allowed to (radical thought) enjoy it.

-Matthew Zapruder is on record for saying that students only need one tool to understand poetry: a dictionary.
+Matthew Zapruder is on record as saying that students only need one tool to understand poetry: a dictionary.
 I wrote an entry on his theory, but I’ll take it one step further.
 Students need an open mind beside that dictionary, too.
-What, after all, is the success rate of a psychologist who has a patient unwilling to cooperate, or of a coach with an athlete unwilling to buy in?
+What, after all, is the success rate of a psychologist who has a patient unwilling to cooperate, or of a coach with an athlete unwilling to buy in to the concept of “team”?

-Choice is nice, sure, but the trouble with bringing a class of students to the library (or of carting up Dewey’s entire Decimal of poetry books to your room) and saying, “Browse, children, and pick something you like!” is they become overwhelmed, then bored, by choice.
-Talking to each other makes for better poetry, as you’ll quickly discover.
+Choice is nice, sure, but the trouble with bringing a class of students to the library (or of carting up Dewey’s entire Decimal of poetry books to your room) and saying, “Browse, children, and pick something you like!” is they become overwhelmed, then bored, by too much choice.
+Talking to each other is more fun, as you’ll quickly discover.

 No, it’s better for a savvy teacher to pre-select poems tailored to the interests of her students.
 Poems about teenagers, social concerns of teenagers, sports teenagers love to play.
 Lyrics from songs and musicals.
 Verse about (wait for it) school-related issues.
 They’re out there.
 In spades.